survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 alert('foo'); // eslint-disable-line no-alert
 ```

-Note that the rule specific examples assume you have the rules in your configuration in the first place!
+The rule specific examples assume you have the rules in your configuration in the first place!
 You cannot specify new rules here.
 Instead, you can modify the behavior of existing rules.

 ## Setting Environment